kennygrant/bestiary/errors.md

 ## The Error Type

 The [error](https://blog.golang.org/error-handling-and-go) type in go is a very simple interface, with one method.
 Errors offer no introspection into what went wrong or storage of other data.
-Often errors are nested, so that one error.
+Often errors are nested, as one error may be annotated several times as it passes up the stack.
+Try to prefer handling an error as close to the site of the error as possible.

 ```go
 type error interface {